mongoid/mongo_session_store/README.md

 ## Usage

 MongoSessionStore is compatible with Rails 3.1 and 3.2.
+(Use [version 3.0.6](https://rubygems.org/gems/mongo_session_store-rails3/versions/3.0.6) if you need Rails 3.0 support.)

 In your Gemfile: